SCOPE OF THIS CHAPTER

 For the contents of the report, see Court Reports in Adoption/Special Guardianship Guidance.

-Once completed, the social worker should send the Court Report to the Adoption Team Manager responsible for supervising non agency adoption cases or the manager of the Private Fostering Team for approval so that it can be filed with the Court within the required timescale.
+Once completed, the social worker should send the Annex A report to the Adoption Team Manager responsible for supervising non agency adoption cases or the manager of the Private Fostering Team for approval so that it can be filed with the Court within the required timescale.

 7. Parental Consent